 The history of Patek Philippe and Minute Repeaters is a long one.
-Last year, we had the opportunity to participate in the Minute Repeater Training and Sound Tasting class at Patek Philippe in New York City.
+A couple of years ago, we had the opportunity to participate in the Minute Repeater Training and Sound Tasting class at Patek Philippe in New York City.
 For those of you wondering if Patek invented the Minute Repeater, the answer is no. It was Daniel Quare who invented the repetition mechanism in 1680; however, when it comes to Minute Repeaters, we all have to agree that no one other than Patek Philippe makes the most classical, elegant and perfect sounding timepieces equipped with the king of all complications.
 During this amazing training, we were able to better understand this fascinating complication and experience the magical sound of nine very exclusive minute repeaters that were shipped straight from Geneva.

 The selection included several legendary references including the reference 5208P that Mr. Thierry Stern wears, ref.
 5074P, ref.
 5216R Perpetual Calendar Tourbillon Minute Repeater, ref.
 7000R —Mr. Stern's favorite repeater based on its sound—, ref.
 7002 one of the few Patek watches that are fully diamond encrusted and ref.
 5078 with black lacquer dial and white enamel dial amongst others.

 What is a Minute Repeater?